Tutorial: A Simple FastAPI Project¶

 Important FastAPI note¶

-FastAPI’s Request.form() is async, so the most natural implementation is an async def route and handle_form_async().
+FastAPI’s Request.form() is async, so the most natural implementation is an async def route and render_form_html_async().

-If you already have a dict of submitted data (for example from a different parsing path), you can still call handle_form() inside an async def route — but the moment you need to await request parsing, you’ll generally prefer the async handler for consistency.
+If you already have a dict of submitted data (for example from a different parsing path), you can still call the sync renderer inside an async def route — but for large forms, the async renderer avoids blocking the event loop.

 Next steps¶